 Generally speaking, and unlike the other entries on this list, these loans will often be unsecured.
-So while you won’t need to offer up any collateral, they may come with higher interest rates than certain other types of installment loans.
-Because these loans can be used for a number of different purposes, your repayment period could span a couple months or even a few years.
+So, while you won’t need to offer up any collateral, they may come with higher interest rates than certain other types of installment loans.
+It’s also helpful to know that your repayment period could span a couple months or even a few years.

 If you’re a homeowner, then there’s a good chance you either have a mortgage right now, or you’ve had one in the past.
 This is a type of installment loan that is specifically designed to help facilitate the purchase of a home.

 The way this typically works is that you’ll put down a down payment (a portion of the total value of the home) towards the home you’re buying, and the mortgage will fill in the remaining gap between your down payment and the total amount you’re buying the home for.
 You’ll then pay off the mortgage over the course of several years.
 These payments will generally be made up of a portion of the principal balance of the loan plus interest, insurance, and taxes.